 This course ends with a Personal Challenge Event, an individual final physical push in the form of an endurance swim.
 This event is a chance for students to finish their Outward Bound experience with a culminating effort towards a personal goal.

-Service projects are often incorporated into Outward Bound courses through coordination with local land managers, conservation groups, government agencies or social service agencies.
+Service projects are often incorporated into Outward Bound courses through coordination with local land managers, conservation groups, government or social service agencies.
 While on an expedition, students are encouraged to practice service to their team and the environment by sharing responsibilities and following Leave No Trace ethics throughout the course.

 The Solo experience provides an important break from the rigors of the expedition to give students quiet time to reflect on the Outward Bound experience.
 With the basics of food and equipment, and with safety a top priority, students will take some time away from the group to be alone at sites of their own, using the wilderness skills learned during the first parts of the course.
 Often located along beautiful lake shorelines or peaceful rivers, Solo sites are chosen to offer as much solitude as possible (yet be within emergency whistle-signaling distance of other group members).
 Most students spend their Solo time journaling, drawing, or just thinking and resting as they process lessons learned and focus on their goals for the future.
 Instructors check on each participant at regular intervals.
 The time students spend on Solo depends on the length of the course.
 On one-week courses, Solo is four to 12 hours long.